Notice board is in the main for messages from me to you when there is no other way to contact you.

 Very severe low back pain

 Chiropractors treat severe low back pain cases on a daily basis and that's as it should be.
-Medicine's own research indicates that manipulation is the treatment of choice.
+Medicine's own research indicates that manipulation is the treatment of choice, and this notice board remains committed to that.

 Medicine's research also proves convincingly that extended bed rest is about the worst treatment available.